Hỏa Lò Prison: Notable inmates

-Floyd James Thompson, US Army Special Forces, the longest-held U.S. POW, spending almost 9 years in captivity.

 Post-war accounts

 After the implementation of the 1973 Paris Peace Accords, neither the United States nor its allies ever formally charged North Vietnam with the war crimes revealed to have been committed there.
-In the 2000s, the Vietnamese government has had the position that claims that prisoners were tortured at Hỏa Lò and other sites during the war are fabricated, but that Vietnam wants to move past the issue as part of establishing better relations with the U.S. Tran Trong Duyet, a jailer at Hỏa Lò beginning in 1968 and its commandant for the last three years of the war, maintained in 2008 that no prisoners were tortured.
-However, eyewitness accounts by American servicemen present a different account of their captivity.
+In the 2000s, the Vietnamese government has had the position that claims that prisoners of war were tortured at Hỏa Lò and other sites during the war are fabricated, but that Vietnam wants to move past the issue as part of establishing better relations with the U.S. Trần Trọng Duyệt, a jailer at Hỏa Lò beginning in 1968 and its commandant for the last three years of the war, maintained in 2008 that no prisoners of war were tortured.
+This contradicts U.S. Senate reports and extensive testimony from former POWs documenting systematic torture.

 After the war, Risner wrote the book Passing of the Night detailing his seven years at Hỏa Lò.
 A considerable amount of literature emerged from released POWs after repatriation, depicting Hỏa Lò and the other prisons as places where such atrocities as murder, beatings, broken bones, teeth and eardrums, dislocated limbs, starvation, serving of food contaminated with human and animal feces, and medical neglect of infections and tropical disease occurred.
 These details are revealed in famous accounts by McCain (Faith of My Fathers), Denton, Alvarez, Day, Risner, Stockdale and dozens of others.

 In addition, Hỏa Lò was depicted in the 1987 Hollywood movie The Hanoi Hilton.

 Hỏa Lò in the late 1970s and early 1980s

 The prison continued to be in use after the release of the American prisoners.
-Among the last inmates was dissident poet Nguyễn Chí Thiện, who was reimprisoned in 1979 after attempting to deliver his poems to the British Embassy, and spent the next six years in Hỏa Lò until 1985 when he was transferred to a more modern prison.
+Among the last inmates was dissident poet Nguyễn Chí Thiện, who was reimprisoned in 1979 after attempting to deliver his poems to the British Embassy, and spent six years in Hỏa Lò until 1985.
 He mentions the last years of the prison, partly in fictional form, in Hỏa Lò/Hanoi Hilton Stories (2007).
+The prison remained operational until its 1993 demolition.